On Friday 16th June, Salford City Mayor, Paul Dennett convened the second Salford Carbon Literacy Consortium meeting, at The Landing, MediaCityUK.

 Paul Dennett closed the event by reiterating the strong economic case, as well as the moral case for Carbon Literacy; that it will improve brand identity, improve collaboration across the city and that there is already a community of practice ready to tap into.
 The City Mayor concluded by saying “Together, we can build a Carbon Literate economy”.

-If you would like more information about the Carbon Literacy Project please contact email@example.com Report by Rachel Harding.
+If you would like more information about The Carbon Literacy Project please contact firstname.lastname@example.org.